 The white substance rubs off easily with your fingers or a cloth.
-Do not mist plants and try to prevent the foliage from getting wet when watering.
-Keep plants spaced to enhance air flow or apply a small fan to them.
+Don’t mist plants.
+Prevent the foliage from getting wet when watering.
+Keep plants spaced to enhance air flow or use a small fan to circulate the air.

 Once one plant shows signs of infection, isolate it to prevent the spread of the fungus.
 Pinch off the affected areas and discard.
 Common plants affected by indoor powdery mildew are:

-Once powdery mildew on houseplants is present on all specimens and if cultural control is not effective, you need to advance to chemical control.
+If powdery mildew on houseplants is present on all specimens and cultural control is not effective, advance to chemical control.
 Powdery mildew treatment indoors may be achieved with common household ingredients.